-Karlsen, who has owned Dude Rancher Lodge since 1991, said that the biggest challenge with Dude Rancher Lodge was keeping up with modern amenities while maintaining a historic, rustic theme.
+Karlsen, who has owned Dude Rancher Lodge since 1991, said that the biggest challenge with Dude Rancher Lodge was keeping up with modern amenities while maintaining a historical, rustic theme.

-Anthony Melchiorri, host of “Hotel Impossible” says that the show was attracted to Dude Rancher’s history.
+Anthony Melchiorri, the host of “Hotel Impossible,” says that the show was attracted to Dude Rancher’s history.
 The hotels featured on the show share a common theme of not living up to their potential.

 “It could be that it’s just dirty, falling apart, and they just don’t know how to get back on track,” explained Melchiorri.
 “It could be that it’s very well maintained, but they don’t know how to sell it, they don’t know how to market it.
 Or it could be a combination of both.”